WFloydBoy/HCFProblems/README.md

 For the latest downloads, [check here](https://ci.drtshock.net/job/HCFactions/).
 If you want to buy HCF, [check here](https://mcexchange.org/resources/hcfactions.2/).

+Watch or star this repository for notifications.
+Remember to check your open issues frequently!

 ### Verified users
 #### Only verified users will recieve support, if you're not verified yet mention your CI / MCExchange username in the issue.
 * SnakeDaoust1232